 To save space here we've explained OpRA in another help page, so if you want to read up then click on the link and we'll save your place here.

-The key point for Salary Sacrifice and company cars is that the current OpRA rules have a get-out clause for electric company cars.
+The key point for employees joining an Electric Car Salary Sacrifice plan is that the current OpRA rules have a get-out clause for electric company cars.